Spotfin croaker: Range and ecology

+Reproduction

+Male spotfin croakers first mature and spawn when two years old and about 9 in long.
+Most females mature when three years old and 12.5 in long.
+All are mature by the time they are four years old and have reached a size of 14.5 in.
+The spawning season runs from June to September and may take place offshore, since no ripe fish have been caught in the surf zone.
+(Juveniles of 1 in appear in the surf in the fall.)

 Fishing information

 Although some are caught throughout the year, late summer is best for spotfin croaker fishing.
-Good fishing seems to depend on runs.
+Near dawn and dusk are often the most productive times to target this fish.
+Good fishing seems to depend on runs (when the fish are actively searching for food.)
 When a "croaker hole" is found and a run is on, good fishing can be had by all present whether in a bay, from a pier or in the surf.
-Most spotfin croaker caught are small to medium-sized fish.
-The largest recorded specimen was 27 inches, 10.5 pounds.
+Commercial fishing for the species is prohibited, yet they are very commonly taken in recreational fisheries.

 Here are excerpts on historical spotfin croaker fishing from an article by Ed Reis "Crazy Croakers" in the August 2010 issue of Pacific Coast Sportfishing: